RobRodden/codeclan_labs/week_02/day_04/recap_lab/README.md

 Question 10<br>
-Using uk_diet, create a new column that contains the difference in total calories between a year and the year before.
+Using uk_diet, create a new column that contains the difference in total calories between a year and the year before.<br>
 Then find the year where there was the biggest positive difference and the biggest negative difference.

 Question 11<br>